Ear infectionsOtitis media

 The best way to prevent ear infections is to prevent colds and flu.
 The American Academy of Pediatricians recommends that all children receive the pneumococcal vaccine (PCV13) and an annual flu shot.

 The American Academy of Pediatrics (AAP) and the U.S. Centers for Disease Control (CDC) recommend annual influenza vaccination for all children over 6 months of age.
 Preventing the flu (influenza) is an important protective measure against ear infections.

 Flu vaccines are typically given by injection, usually between October and December.
 The earlier your child receives the vaccine, the earlier the immunity to the flu will take effect.
 It usually takes about 2 weeks for antibodies to the influenza virus to develop.
 These antibodies provide protection against the virus.

-An intranasal vaccine called FluMist is approved for children ages 2 years and older.
-FluMist is made from a live but weakened influenza virus; flu shots use inactivated (not live) viruses.
-Children younger than 2 years old, and children younger than age 5 who have asthma or recurrent wheezing, should not receive FluMist.
+A nasal spray form of the flu vaccine is approved for children ages 2 years and older.
+This intranasal vaccine is made from a live but weakened influenza virus (live attenuated influenza vaccine, LAIV); flu shots use inactivated (not live) viruses.
+Children younger than 2 years old and children younger than age 5 who have asthma or recurrent wheezing should not receive this intranasal vaccine.

 Side effects of the flu shot are generally mild but may include soreness at the injection site, low-grade fever, or body aches.
 These side effects usually go away on their own within a few days.

 Side effects of the nasal flu vaccine in children can include runny nose, wheezing, vomiting, muscle aches, and fever.

 The pneumococcal conjugate vaccine (PCV13) protects against 13 of the most important strains of S. pneumoniae that cause pneumococcal meningitis, pneumococcal pneumonia, and other respiratory infections.
 It also protects against many of the bacteria that cause middle ear infections.